 How do calcitonin gene-related peptide (CGRP) antagonists work?

-- Emgality and Ajovy work similarly: they bind to the CGRP ligand and block its binding to the receptor to help prevent migraine pain.
+- Emgality, Ajovy and Vyepti work by binding to the CGRP ligand and block its binding to the receptor to help prevent migraine pain.